 Boarding and alighting surveys, on the other hand, are conducted to determine the load profile of a particular mode or route.
-Passenger load profiles reveal the location of common stops and also provide information on the volume of commuters that access a certain mode in a specific location.
 This information, paired with origin-destination data, is important in helping planners identify major activity areas along a route, which can be used in efficiently planning locations of transit stops or transfer points.

-Despite the growing popularity of more advanced and sophisticated methods, traffic data collection for public transport in the country has remained reliant on manual methods due to limitations in capabilities or resources to afford and sustain the use of such technologies.
-While real-time crowd-sourced traffic information is readily accessible from free mobile navigation applications like Waze and Google Maps, these services only provide information for trips made using private vehicles and do not account for the various delays that are unique to public transport vehicles.
+49 Over the years, traffic data collection for public transport has been reliant on manual

+50 methods because of the nature of the data that need to be collected.
+While real-time crowd-51 sourced traffic information is readily accessible from free mobile navigation applications like 52 Waze and Google Maps, these services only provide information for trips made using private 53 vehicles and do not account for the various delays that are unique to public transport vehicles.

-Compared to the required capital expenditures and maintenance costs of automated data collection techniques, manual methods are generally inexpensive to conduct.
-However, they require plenty of manpower and resources to collect information on-site.
-Manual methods also rely heavily on the skill, attentiveness, and efficiency of the surveyors assigned to the task (Faghri, 2014).
-These are prone to human error and are limited by what is reasonably possible for a person to perceive, assess, and record inside a moving vehicle.
-Any irregularities in the data will only be detected during the data processing phase, long after the survey is concluded.
-Should any discrepancies arise, surveyors may be called back to explain the possible sources of the errors; however, this approach is also subject to the surveyors' ability to recall the road conditions during the time of the survey.
+54 Compared to other methods, manual methods are generally inexpensive to conduct.
+55 However, they require plenty of manpower and resources to collect information on-site.
+These methods also rely heavily on the skill, attentiveness, and efficiency of the surveyors assigned to 56 the task (Faghri, 2013).
+These are prone to human error and are limited by what is reasonably 57 58 possible for a person to perceive, assess, and record inside a moving vehicle.
+Any irregularities 59 in the data will only be detected during the data processing phase, long after the survey is concluded.
+Should any discrepancies arise, surveyors may be called back to explain the possible 60 sources of the errors; however, this approach is also subject to the surveyors' ability to recall 61 62 the road conditions during the time of the survey.

 Aside from these, any unexpected changes in site conditions are difficult to mitigate, especially when the "unusual" conditions occur or are detected after the deployment of manpower on site (Belliss, 2004).
-In cases when too many irregularities are found, the run is rejected and the survey will have to be repeated, resulting in additional expenses.
+In cases when too many irregularities are found, the run is rejected and the survey will have to be repeated, resulting to additional expenses.

-The manual method of data collection is particularly tricky for paratransit, which makes use of low-capacity vehicles.
-The UV Express Service vehicles, for instance, have seating capacities ranging from 10-21 passengers.
-The deployment of surveyors to collect data on these modes drastically reduce the observable data from 14% up to 30% for each trip.
-Due to the small size of the vehicle, driver behaviour and observed vehicle speeds are also likely to be influenced by the presence and proximity of the surveyors.
+The manual method of data collection is particularly tricky for low-capacity public transportation modes such as UV Express Services and Public Utility Jeepneys (PUJs), which have seating capacities ranging from 10-21 passengers.
+The deployment of surveyors to collect data on these modes drastically reduce the observable data from 14% up to 30%1 for each trip.
+Due to the small size of the vehicle, driver behavior and observed vehicle speeds are also likely to be influenced by the presence and proximity of the surveyors.